惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 If you're enjoying this article, consider supporting our award-winning journalism by subscribing.
 By purchasing a subscription you are helping to ensure the future of impactful stories about the discoveries and ideas shaping our world today.

-“Mineral” or “physical” sunscreens—formulations made with zinc oxide and titanium dioxide—are thought to be UV blockers, although research shows they can also absorb UV light, too.
-They act as nanoparticle-size “mirrors” to reflect UV radiation and visible light, says David Fisher, a professor in the department of Dermatology at Harvard Medical School and a physician at Massachusetts General Hospital.
+“Mineral” or “physical” sunscreens—formulations made with zinc oxide and titanium dioxide—are thought to be UV blockers, although research shows they can absorb UV light, too.
+They act as nanoparticle-size “mirrors” to reflect UV radiation and visible light, says David Fisher, a professor in the department of dermatology at Harvard Medical School and a physician at Massachusetts General Hospital.
 That’s also why they tend to be pasty white in color.

 There is another way, however.
 Sunscreens labeled as “broad spectrum” in theory protect from both UVB and UVA light.
 But there isn’t an SPF-like measure for UVA in the U.S., which means it can be difficult to know how much UVA protection a “broad spectrum” sunscreen may provide, Fisher says.

-Other regions of the world, including Asia and Europe, use a metric called UVA-PF, or “UVA protection factor” which does measure protection against UVA, say, with a rating scale such as PA+ to PA++++, explains AJ Addae, a cosmetic scientist and a PhD candidate at the University of California, Los Angeles—but UVA-PF is not something the U.S. Food and Drug administration, which oversees sunscreen, requires or regulates.
+Other regions of the world, including Asia and Europe, use a metric called UVA-PF, or “UVA protection factor,” which does measure protection against UVA, say, with a rating scale such as PA+ to PA++++, explains AJ Addae, a cosmetic scientist and a Ph.D. candidate at the University of California, Los Angeles.
+But UVA-PF is not something the U.S. Food and Drug Administration, which oversees sunscreen, requires or regulates.

 How U.S. sunscreen formulations are changing